 - Know the weather: Check the weather the day before and day of your planned trip and activities.
 Weather can change quickly in this area of the state, and you don’t want to be disappointed by traveling for an activity only to arrive and not be able to enjoy it.

 - Plan ahead: If you are headed out on a busy weekend or holiday, know before you go!
 Check road conditions, road construction impacts, park capacity, etc. State parks update conditions on individual state park social media accounts.
 UDOT updates road conditions on its website.
 Be prepared so you can enjoy all your time to stay and play.

 - Have a backup plan: Just in case, know what you can do for plan “B” or “C” if your primary activity doesn’t work out.
 If Deer Creek and Jordanelle Reservoirs are full on a Saturday morning, consider the short additional 20-minute drive to get to Strawberry Reservoir instead.
 If the aqua park is booked up, consider a tubing trip down Provo River or take a zip line ride over the lake.
 In Heber Valley, there’s so much to do that you’ll run out of time before you can do it all!

-Located less than an hour from the Salt Lake City International Airport, a short 25 minutes from the Provo/Orem area, and a mere 15 minutes from Park City, the beautiful mountain town of Heber Valley, Utah is an outdoor recreation mecca unlike anywhere else in the world.
-The former site of the biathlon and cross-country ski events during the 2002 Winter Olympics, home to three expansive state parks with miles of pristine trails, and surrounded by mountain vistas, our charming valley has become a distinguished destination for day trips and overnight stays.
+Located less than an hour from Salt Lake City International Airport, a short 25 minutes from the Provo/Orem area and Sundance Mountain Resort, and a mere 15 minutes from Park City, the beautiful mountain town of Heber Valley, Utah is an outdoor recreation mecca unlike anywhere else in the world.
+This charming valley has become a distinguished destination for day trips and overnight stays.
 The summer calendar is jam-packed, leaving you with lots of options to fill your itinerary.
-Check the schedule of events and come on up to this high desert, alpine valley!
+Check it out and come on up to this high desert, alpine valley!